 Service is always tailored for the company

 In the past, in wastewater treatment projects, the company was usually assisted by a consultant who found a suitable equipment supplier and solution for the company.
 Since then, we have come a long way: Adven, for instance, develops an entire service model with the customer and provides the service to the company.
 In addition to designing the solution, Adven takes responsibility for the investment in the wastewater treatment plant, project management, the plant’s operation, maintenance, and 24/7 monitoring of the service.
-Find out more about Energy as a Service.

 “At the beginning of a project, we identify the company’s needs regarding water treatment ways and how the water treatment could be improved.
 At this stage, it is important to consider whether we could optimise the plant’s processes so that less wastewater is generated, whether it is possible to recycle water in the processes, or whether the treated wastewater can be reused,” explains Adven Concept Developer, Elina Isokangas.